idaholab/moose/framework/doc/content/utilities/MooseDocs/generate.md

 # Documenting MOOSE

-MOOSE and MOOSE-based applications generally focus on creating C++ objects (e.g., Kernels, BCs, etc.), so it is important that these object are documented to allow other developers and users to understand the purpose of these objects.
+MOOSE and MOOSE-based applications generally focus on creating C++ objects (e.g., Kernels, BCs, etc.), so it is important that these objects are documented to allow other developers and users to understand the purpose of these objects.
 The [MooseDocs System](MooseDocs/index.md) aims to make documenting objects straightforward and natural.
 Moreover, accessing the object documentation is simple and allows for documentation to remain up-to-date as the code continues to advance.

-In order to ensure that MOOSE documentation continues to improve requirements exist for documenting new and changing code within MOOSE:
+In order to ensure that MOOSE documentation continues to improve, requirements exist for documenting new and changing code within MOOSE:

-1. Any new MooseObject must have all parameters and a class description.
+1. Any new MooseObject must have descriptions for the class and all parameters.
 1. Any new MooseObject must also include an associated markdown description page.
 1. Developers who modify existing classes should update the existing markdown documentation file.
 1. All new tests must contain a 'requirement' and link to 'design' and 'issues'.